episerver/episerver-labs-content-manager-docs/README.md

 Link to [nuget](https://nuget.episerver.com/package/?id=EPiServer.Labs.ContentManager) package.

-If you find any issues or you have questions/converns please report them in this repository.
+If you find any issues or you have questions/concerns then please report them in this repository.

 ## Introduction